 Budget Question 3: Our House Payment is Killing our Budget

-Q We have five kids.
+We have five kids.
 We don’t want to lose our house, but the payment is killing us and we’ve fallen behind.
 We’ve been told that our best bet is to file Chapter 13.
-But then we would have to pay legal fees and resume our mortgage payment — which is substantial — plus pay an additional amount each month to make up all the back payments.
+But then we would have to pay legal fees and resume our mortgage payment — which is substantial.
+Plus we would need to pay an additional amount each month to make up all the back payments.

-A Our hearts go out to you.
-We are not certified financial planners and don’t have financial degrees, but we have lived simply and frugally.
+Answer – Our hearts go out to you.
+We are not certified financial planners and don’t have financial degrees, but we have lived simply and frugally for a long time.

 Your situation is a tough one.
 No house is worth the physical, emotional and marital stress you are probably experiencing.

 Living with five kids limits your options, but children can survive on very little if their parents are unified and have time for them.
-We suggest reviewing your options with a sympathetic person at your bank or mortgage company.
+We suggest reviewing your mortgage options with a sympathetic person at your bank or mortgage company.
 Most lenders don’t want to have a repo on their hands.
-However, if we were in your shoes, we would sell the house and find the smallest housing option we could afford.
+However, if we were in your shoes, we would sell the house and find the smallest housing option we could afford, even if that means renting.
+You can always look at renting as a temporary solution while you turn your finances around.
 What about becoming apartment managers or caretakers of a larger property?
 Look for creative options.

 If any of your kids is 16 or older, he or she should have a part-time job, pay for his or her expenses and, if possible, contribute some to the family.